MARIE-ANN ROBERTSON

 Can I use NDIS funding?

-If you’re self-managed or plan-managed, you may be able to use your NDIS funding for sessions.
-If you’re unsure, feel free to get in touch and we can talk it through together.
+If you’re self-managed or plan-managed, you may be able to use your NDIS funding towards your session cost.
+If you’re unsure, feel free to get in touch and we can figure it out together.

 What if I need to cancel or reschedule?